makrai/notes/anderson16-Case-loc.md

 * creativity in language
-  * involves the capacity to formulate representations for newly perceived ‘scenes’ and to decode them, possibly in novel situations; and it
+  * involves the capacity to formulate representations for newly perceived ‘scenes’ and to decode them, possibly in novel situations
-  * includes more lexical than syntactic capacities.
-This capacity
+  * includes more lexical than syntactic capacities
   * depends on an understanding of figurativeness, which,
     * despite the relative routinization, or institutionalization, involved in lexicalization and grammaticalization, is
     * basic to the structure and development of both lexical and grammar
-* organization: three parts, followed by an Epilogue.
-Part I,
+* organization: three parts, followed by an Epilogue
   1. ‘The Tradition’, discusses the evolution of grammars of case
     * terminating in the chapter on the identity of semantic relations
     * The boundary between Parts I and II cuts across localism:
-      * both the latter part of Chapter 5 and Chapter 6 are concerned with it
+      * both the latter part of Ch 5 and Ch 6 are concerned with localism
       * one reason for this is chronology
       * proposed incorporation of the ‘localist hypothesis’ into ‘case grammar’
   2. ‘The Implementation of the Category of Case’
-    * there is also an attempt to give attention to studies that do not regard itself as ‘case grammar’ e.g. ‘macro-roles’ and ‘abstract syntax’
+    * there is also an attempt to give attention to studies that do not regard themselves as ‘case grammar’ eg ‘macro-roles’ and ‘abstract syntax’
     * the categorial character of ‘case’ in the wide sense
     * divided from Part III by a difference in focus within the grammar
   3. ‘Case Grammar as a Notional Grammar’
     * ‘case’ is typical of syntactic categories in being semantically grounded:
-    * the role of ‘case’ in eliminating appeal to syntactic transformations and other syntactic paraphernalia, in favour of simple projections from a richly structured but formally parsimonious lexicon
+    * the role of ‘case’ in eliminating appeal to syntactic transformations and other syntactic paraphernalia, in favour of simple projections from a richly structured but formally parsimon lexicon
   * Epilogue which tries to draw together the main results, as I see them
     * some extensions and further consequences of the main traditions
     * novel analyses also in the discussion of localism in Chapter 6
     * ideas whose development is as informative as the snap-shots
-    * e.g. the treatment of passives or causatives is recurrently modified in the light of conceptual shifts
+    * eg the treatment of passives or causatives is recurrently modified in the light of conceptual shifts

 # 5 The Identity of Semantic Relations